 Remember Dorothy, the intrepid traveler from the classic Wizard of Oz?
 She said it best: “If I ever go looking for my heart’s desire again, I won’t look any further than my own back yard.”

 “Democracy is the worst form of government, except for all the others.” –Winston Churchill

 “By all means marry; if you get a good wife, you’ll be happy.
 If you get a bad one, you’ll become a philosopher.“ –Socrates

 We were strolling home from the Acropolis, past the inviting portals of an Eastern Orthodox church, and decided to take a quiet, narrow street we’d somehow missed on previous forays.
-We only encountered a few folks (a rarity in Athens), including a priest and his friends.

 A career in archaeology in Greece must be like driving a snow plow in Buffalo, New York – job security is no problem.
 There are enough ruins scattered around the country to keep Indiana Jones busy for 25 sequels.